 Who are you in the industry?

-Capture more value from content opportunities in Australia as well as globally.
+Capture more value from content opportunities in South Africa as well as globally.
 Contact us now to leverage audience profiling, market-based insights, talent scoring and genre clustering to de-risk production investments.
 Discover new business opportunities in the Factual genre and assess the strengths and weakness of the competition’s content e.g. Channel 4, leading to increased commercial efficiency and ROI.

-Support casting decisions with empirical market data for Australia.
+Support casting decisions with empirical market data for South Africa.
 Contact us now to reveal hidden talent insights, through a combination of affinity and trait analysis, encompassing both global and market-based factors to determine who is truly worth an investment.
 Discover new business opportunities and assess the strengths and weakness of the competition’s offerings including specific titles such as How Sex Changed The World.

 Produce with confidence whilst mitigating downside risks.
 Contact us now to decrease production risks by combining content genome insights with demand data to increase the likelihood of a successful series: Gain deep insights into character, talent, setting, plot, theme and genre preferences, including Factual.
-Using audience demand data, explore markets such as Australia to discover lucrative new sales opportunities whilst evaluating the expected ROI for new series acquisitions such as How Sex Changed The World from partners like Channel 4.
+Using audience demand data, explore markets such as South Africa to discover lucrative new sales opportunities whilst evaluating the expected ROI for new series acquisitions such as How Sex Changed The World from partners like Channel 4.

-Studios in Australia are now empowered to fuse art with science for the next global hit.
+Studios in South Africa are now empowered to fuse art with science for the next global hit.
 Contact us to gain deep insights into target audiences’ character, talent, setting, plot, theme and genre preferences (e.g. Factual) - for both local and global content.
 Find the best performing concepts with demand-driven concept testing and development.
 Apply talent demand to gain a holistic view of future content performance, pre-development.

 Are you seeking distribution for How Sex Changed The World?
 Lead global content negotiations with authority.
-Contact us now to discover if you should prioritize markets such as Australia, based on country-specific audience demand - including territories where commercial rights have not yet been granted.
+Contact us now to discover if you should prioritize markets such as South Africa, based on country-specific audience demand - including territories where commercial rights have not yet been granted.
 Apply a demand-based framework to negotiations with potential distribution partners such as Channel 4 to maximize the deal value.
 Assess the strengths and weakness of the competition’s content, leading to increased commercial efficiency and ROI.

-Maximize advertising revenues from new audiences in Australia.
+Maximize advertising revenues from new audiences in South Africa.
 Contact us now to leverage a return-focused selection criteria for title acquisition from Channel 4 by incorporating country-specific trend and market demand factors.
 Appeal to audience interests using demand-driven advertising and personalize campaigns to capitalize on pre-release demand for specific titles such as How Sex Changed The World.
 Access audience taste clusters weeks ahead of a premiere, resulting in high impact campaigns for titles that have not even been released.

-Acquire the best shows from partners such as Channel 4 to fortify your competitive position in Australia.
+Acquire the best shows from partners such as Channel 4 to fortify your competitive position in South Africa.
 Contact us now to access audience taste clusters weeks ahead of a premiere, resulting in high impact campaigns for titles (e.g. How Sex Changed The World), including those that have not even been released.
 Leverage a return-focused selection criteria for title acquisition by incorporating country-specific trend and market demand factors.

 Command your Factual genre niche with maximum net subscriber adds.
 Contact us now to harnesses audience demand data to gain insights for growing and keeping a subscriber base.
-Leverage a return-focused selection criteria for title acquisition from partners such as Channel 4 by incorporating country-specific trend and market demand factors for all markets including Australia.
+Leverage a return-focused selection criteria for title acquisition from partners such as Channel 4 by incorporating country-specific trend and market demand factors for all markets including South Africa.
 Appeal to the individuality of your audience base, taking into consideration the unique and limitless characteristics of taste clusters.

 Deploy high impact entertainment marketing strategies across all genres including Factual.
 Contact us now to deploy demand-driven marketing, the only empirical earned media measure of your marketing spend.
 Access audience taste clusters weeks ahead of a premiere, resulting in high impact campaigns for titles such as How Sex Changed The World, including those that have not even been released.
-Appeal to your target markets, including Australia, based on audience interests, enabling the personalization of campaigns to capitalize on pre-release demand.
+Appeal to your target markets, including South Africa, based on audience interests, enabling the personalization of campaigns to capitalize on pre-release demand.

 Our TV audience measurement dataset is truly global.
 Discover how popular Channel 4‘s How Sex Changed The World is in any of the following selected markets.
 Need data for other markets?
 Find out more about DEMAND360LITE.

 Parrot Analytics is the leading global content demand analytics company for the multi-platform business of television.
-With the world’s largest TV audience demand dataset, the company currently tracks more than 1.5B daily expressions of demand in 100 languages, not only in Australia, but also in 100+ other markets around the world to reveal the television content that consumers watch (viewership) and give their attention to the most.
+With the world’s largest TV audience demand dataset, the company currently tracks more than 1.5B daily expressions of demand in 100 languages, not only in South Africa, but also in 100+ other markets around the world to reveal the television content that consumers watch (viewership) and give their attention to the most.

 Parrot Analytics' television demand data highlights the global TV content monetization opportunities for Channel 4 and thousands of TV studios, linear networks, broadcasters, pay TV providers and OTT / SVOD platforms.

 Unlike TV ratings, our DemandRank TV rating system ensures that important demand signals are weighted more heavily than others: The more consumer effort required; the more importance is attached to each signal.
-Once all the signals are weighted and combined, the audience demand for How Sex Changed The World, for example, can be assessed for a market e.g. Australia, which can then be benchmarked against genre averages (e.g. News Factual), using our globally standardized Demand Expressions® metric.
+Once all the signals are weighted and combined, the audience demand for How Sex Changed The World, for example, can be assessed for a market e.g. South Africa, which can then be benchmarked against genre averages (e.g. News Factual), using our globally standardized Demand Expressions® metric.